 Science is a very popular subject at St Matthew's and we have worked hard to ensure that teaching is practical, purposeful and engaging.
 We use the Science Bug scheme of work to ensure progression of skills and knowledge across all year groups.
 Mr Ridsdale regularly plans whole school investigations, such as Rocket Mice, DNA, Our Senses and a seed dispersal experiment.
 The latter included a competition across all year groups to design and make a seed that will travel the furthest distance when dropped from a high place.
 We have also been working hard to make sure the work in our Science books is of the highest standard.
 We received the Primary Science Quality Mark in recognition of high standards across the school.

 Art forms an integral part of the curriculum and often ties in with topic themed work.
 For example, the children in Year 1 developed their sketching and mark-making skills by drawing pictures of toys.
 The whole school follows the Suffolk Scheme of Work for Art and lessons focus on collage, drawing, painting, printing, 3D and textiles.
 Every pupil has their own Art Book which is used to build up a portfolio of work.
-Mrs Furniss organised lots of visitors and activities for our Arts Week in January.
+Mrs Furniss organised lots of visitors and activities for our Arts Week.

 At St Matthew's we have a wide range of devices that we use for Computing and within other subjects.
 The children regularly use laptops and iPads to support their learning and to discover more about programming.
 In KS1 we use Scratch Jnr, which is a free app on iPads, where the children use simple coding to design and create their own games.
 In KS2 pupils use Scratch on the laptops to develop their coding skills at a more advanced level.
 These programs are free to use at home too!